wki/Wki.DDD/Readme.md

 Build your domain by structuring your DDD-specific classes into Subdomain- like folders containing namespaces or individual projects.
 Just as jou like.

-There are some specialities:
+There are some specialities.

- * Entity and Aggregate classes may omit Domain Events by calling:
+Entity and Aggregate classes may omit Domain Events by calling:

     void DoSomething()
 	{
      Publish(new SomethingHappened { ... });
 	}

- * Services (Implementors of IService) may register for Events
+Services (Implementors of IService) may register for Events

     public class XxxService : IService, ISubscribe<SomethingHappened>
 	{
 	  void Handle(SomethingHappened @event)
 	  {
 	  ...
 	  }
 	}

- * All constructors require all Interfaces they want to get instantiated objects at run time.
+All constructors require all Interfaces they want to get instantiated objects at run time.
 Our Initialization will ensure the objects will be present when needed.

 Events currently are dispatched immediately when calling Publish().
 A more variable dispatching method is in planning to allow long-running